Jeevan1310/javascript-challenge-30/readme.md

 ## Day-6

 ### What I had Done
-I had created a sample website to display the currrent weather and temeperature to get the
+I had created a sample website to display the currrent weather and temeperature to get the weather you need to insert the lattitude and longitude of your location also i have used openweather api for this project